Çiğli: Geography

-Çiğli was built on the delta marshes where the River Gediz flows into the Gulf of İzmir.
+Çiğli was built on the delta marshes where the river Gediz flows into the Gulf of İzmir.
 It lies between Karşıyaka, another metropolitan district, to the south and the west, and İzmir's external dependent district of Menemen to the north.
 The western boundary is formed by the current delta of the River Gediz where the land is under the constant pressure of further urbanization.
 The future of the delta is among priority issues in Turkey's agenda of the protection of the environment.
 Many citizens would like to see full protection for the delta assured to preserve its unique fauna and flora along bird migration routes.
 The delta is an IBA (Important Bird Area) registered with BirdLife International.

 Government

 Çiğli gained village status after the fall of the Ottoman Empire and became a municipality in 1956.
 It was attached to İzmir's metropolitan area in 1981, first as a dependency of the district of Karşıyaka, and in 1992 it became a distinct entity with its own administrative structures.
-The district is divided into 23 subdistricts, and also has one separate dependent municipality (Sasalı) and a dependent village (Kaklıç).

-Demography
+Neighbourhoods

-The district had a population of 168,599 in 2012.
-The populations of Sasalı and Kaklıç are roughly the same at around 3000 people.
+There are 26 neighbourhoods in Çiğli District: